apitable/apitable/README.md

 ### Development environment

-Learn how to set up your local environment, in our [Developer Guide](./docs/contribute/developer-guide.md).
+Learn how to set up your local environment, go to our [Developer Guide](./docs/contribute/developer-guide.md).

 ### Git workflow basic